|

 Deep inside the wolf's eyes, I could see it all,

-Majestic hunter and lone traveler he made is way to
+THE MAJESTIC HUNTER Majestic hunter and lone traveler he made is way tothe

 watch and she couldn't come along.
 He heard a very